-Unless you’re having your software project being done by a single individual, where you just give them the requirements, they do all of the design, they do all of the development and all of the testing and then give you the end result, there are obviously going to be some handoffs.
+Unless you’re having your software project being done by a single individual; where you just give them the requirements, they do all of the design, they do all of the development and all of the testing and then give you the end result; there are obviously going to be some hand offs.
 Maybe they’re going to start off having a BA doing some analysis work.
-Then it’s handed on to the next person.
-Maybe there is some development work, then it is handed on to a tester to test it.
-Every one of those handoffs obviously brings in some waste in software development.
+Then it’s handed on to the next person who does some development work, then it is handed on to a tester to test it.
+Every one of those hand offs obviously brings in some waste in software development.

-In many cases we don’t want to avoid that but there are cases where you might give someone a task that is too big for them to finish before they go on leave.
-At the point that they are eighty percent through the task, it is time for them to go on leave.
+In many cases we don’t want to avoid that, but there are cases where you might give someone a task that is too big for them to finish before they go on leave.
+At the point that they are 80% through the task, it is time for them to go on leave.
 They need to hand something over to another developer.
-That developer now needs to come up to speed with the whole process, everything that has gone before, in order to continue just doing the twenty percent of the work.
+That developer now needs to come up to speed with the whole process, everything that has gone before, in order to continue just doing the 20% of the work.

 So when it comes to hand offs, you want to look at your system.
 Work out ways to optimise the amount of hand offs that there are in the system while still getting the benefits of the hand offs that are there.

-Work in progress is pretty much the most prevalent form of waste but it is one that is really easy to tackle.
-Work in progress is work that has been partially or in some cases fully completed but say, not sent live.
-Until the point that it is sent live and it is sitting on your webpage or on your product and the customer can engage with it, it’s adding literally no value.
+Work in progress is pretty much the most prevalent form of waste, but it is one that is really easy to tackle.
+Work in progress is work that has been partially or in some cases fully completed, but not sent live.
+Until the point that it is sent live and it is sitting on your web page or on your product and the customer can engage with it, it’s adding literally no value.
 You’ve spent all the money potentially but it hasn’t given any value.

-Premature optimization, Ben talked earlier about the dangers of optimizing before you’ve found there is a problem.
+Premature optimisation, Ben talked earlier about the dangers of optimising before you’ve found there is a problem.
 Over engineering is exactly that.
 It is deciding to go too far before dipping your toe in the water and discovering what the actuality is, getting some data into the system to tell you what you need to do.

 You tap the developer on the shoulder and say, please deal with this thing first.
 The developer dutifully puts aside what they were doing, picks up the new task, resolves it, tries to go back to the next thing.
 Another email comes in.
 The cycle continues.
-Every single time the developer breaks from what they were doing, there is, I think this has been studied and found to be twenty minutes of loss as they get themselves out of the mindset they were in, delve into the new context of the new problem and then swap back.
+Every single time the developer breaks from what they were doing, there is, I think this has been studied, twenty minutes of loss as they get themselves out of the mindset they were in, delve into the new context of the new problem and then swap back.